Top US health expert says unvaccinated are 'sitting ducks' for delta variant amid surge - NewsBreak

 WHAT YOU NEED TO KNOW ABOUT CORONAVIRUS RIGHT NOW

 Currently, 50.7 percent of the U.S. population is fully vaccinated, while nearly 60 percent have received at least one dose of the vaccine.
-Collins also addressed anticipated booster shots, which have yet to be authorized by the Food and Drug Administration (FDA) except for the certain immunocompromised individuals.
+Collins also addressed anticipated booster shots, which have yet to be authorized by the Food and Drug Administration (FDA).

 “There is a concern that the vaccine may start to wane in its effectiveness,” Collins said.
 “And delta is a nasty one for us to try to deal with.
 The combination of those two means we may need boosters, maybe beginning first with healthcare providers, as well as people in nursing homes, and then gradually moving forward.”